William P. Hobby: Political career

+Hobby aided the propagation of Southern racism and bigotry during his governorship.
+When the secretary of the National Association for the Advancement of Colored People (NAACP), John R. Shillady, travelled to Texas in 1919 to discuss the accusation that the Association was conducting business in Texas without a state license or charter, he was jumped by six or eight men in morning's light and attacked.
+Hobby's response to the NAACP's inquiry about justice for Shillady, Hobby responded that the beating was just, that Shillady was the offender, because the NAACP and their "propaganda" was unwelcome in Texas.
+Hobby followed up with a public speech echoing these same sentiments.

 During his years of service, the southern border of Texas was a place of frequent conflict, as revolutionaries from the Mexican Revolution (1910–1920) entered the United States to attack farms, irrigation systems, and railroads.
 The Texas Rangers, militias, and US troops patrolled the border, and atrocities were committed by both sides.

 In early 1919, a Joint Committee of the Texas Senate and House conducted hearings to investigate actions by the Texas Rangers along the border.
 They conducted hearings for two weeks and had 83 witnesses.
 Among the incidents recounted was the Porvenir Massacre of January 1918 in West Texas in which militia and Texas Rangers summarily killed 15 Mexican-American men and boys near their farming village.
 The legislature passed a bill to regulate the Rangers and to professionalize the service, and their numbers were reduced.
 Historians estimate that the Rangers killed up to 5,000 people, mostly ethnic Mexicans, from 1914 to 1919.